fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 Raises `LINALG_ERROR` if the calculation did not converge.
 Raises `LINALG_VALUE_ERROR` if any matrix or arrays have invalid/incompatible sizes.
+Raises `LINALG_VALUE_ERROR` if the `real` component is only requested, but the eigenvalues have non-trivial imaginary parts.
 If `err` is not present, exceptions trigger an `error stop`.

 ### Example